 Nanoparticles are particles of matter that are small enough to enter the bloodstream through the skin (bad).
 NON-Nanoparticles, therefore, are those that will NOT enter your bloodstream (good).
 This is why we use non-nano zinc oxide as the active ingredient in all of our sunscreens.
 It is recognized as the broadest spectrum UVA/UVB reflector approved by FDA which helps prevent the risk of sun burn, skin cancer and early skin aging.

 The good news is we use NO CHEMICALS to harden or keep your cream solid at all temperatures!
 So don't worry, it won't actually melt!
-Our lotion is made with 100% all natural ingredients like Shea Butter, Beeswax, and Coconut Oil, which at high temperatures normally soften.
+Our lotion is made with 100% all natural ingredients like Shea Butter and Coconut Oil, which at high temperatures normally soften.
 If you vacation at the equator it might possibly even become runny, although that hasn't even happened during our testing in Hot-Lanta (Atlanta).
 We also use a special double walled jar to help protect your cream from the heat.
-If it does soften to the point of separation, simply stir it while warm and bring it back to room temperature (you could put it in a cooler or fridge for a few minutes.)
-Be assured that it is "natural" for oils to soften and separate at very high temperatures, but it will not lose it's effectiveness and the texture will return if mixed well.
+If it does soften to the point of separation, simply shake it up (or stir it) and bring it back to room temperature (you could put it in a cooler or fridge for a few minutes.)
+Be assured that it is "natural" for oils to soften and separate at very high temperatures, but it will not lose it's effectiveness or texture.

 Does Bare Belly Organics Sunscreen have an expiration date?